Frank Hoste

-Frank Hoste (born 29 August 1955, in Ghent) is a retired Belgian racing cyclist, who won the points classification in the Tour de France in 1984 as well as three stage victories.
-Hoste was a professional cyclist from 1977 to 1991, then he started a bicycle factory.
+Frank Hoste (born 29 August 1955) is a retired Belgian professional road racing cyclist who was a professional from 1977 until 1991.
+He won the points classification in the Tour de France in 1984.

 He rode in 13 grand tours throughout his career, eight times in the Tour de France and five times in the Giro d'Italia.
 All total he won five stages in the Tour de France and during the 1983 Giro d'Italia he came in the top 5 on eight different stages, one of which was a stage win.
+Hoste started a bicycle factory after his professional career.